Audience: Franklin University staff, faculty, adjuncts, students, and alumni.

 Lost Phone

-If you have lost your phone, you can still log in if you have enrolled other alternate methods of receiving multi-factor verification (assuming you have obtained a replacement device).
+If you don't currently have access to your phone, you can still log in if you have enrolled other alternate methods of receiving multi-factor verification (assuming you have obtained a replacement device).
 To test this, try to access your email.

 1. When you are taken to the sign in page for Franklin University during the log in process, enter your username and password.
 When you see the screen regarding 2 factor authentication taking place, click on the Sign in another way link.